-By eliminating or reducing the market power of a few dominant firms, the competition law is inherently a predistribution2 policy that advances equity.
-Without it, the market may fail and the economy may forego the benefits from competition.
-There would be monopoly rents and costs in terms of losses in efficiency and consumer surplus.
+Finally, it is worth noting that by eliminating or reducing the market power of a few dominant firms, the competition law is inherently a predistribution2 policy that advances equity.
+It prevents monopoly rents that accrue to big business, and reduces the bias against SMEs.